georange/t60_ass1/README.md

 Enclosed in this submission are:
- * PMan.c, the source code to my solution that will execute commands given by the user (detailed below).
+ * PMan.c - the source code to my solution that will execute commands given by the user (detailed below).
- * Makefile, to compile PMan.c with ease.
+ * Makefile - to compile PMan.c with ease.
- * inf.c, a testing function that prints a given tag at a given interval.
+ * inf.c - a testing function that prints a given tag at a given interval.
- * args.c, a testing function that prints out all arguments passed to it.
+ * args.c - a testing function that prints out all arguments passed to it.

 PMan supports 6 user-inputed commands:
  * bg (program) (arguments) - to start background processes